The Diamond Circle in Iceland

 There are more places to visit in the Diamond circle, and some activities (whale watching for example) last for a few hours.

-The Golden Circle can be done in 1 or 2 days, but count 3 to 5 days to do the full diamond circle.
+The Golden Circle can be done in 1 or 2 days, but count 3 to 5 days to do the full diamond circle driving a campervan.

 - The Diamond Circle is more diverse

-There are more different things to do there.
+There are more diverse things to do on the Diamond circle.
 You will discover waterfalls, rock formations, birds, whales, towns, volcanoes, lakes, incredible landscapes, and so on.
 This is why you have to do this tour in Iceland.

 - They are far away from each other

-The Golden Circle is located in South-West Iceland, making it easy to reach.
-Unfortunately, it will take you at least 4h30 of driving to reach the starting point of the Diamond circle (if we consider Akureyri as the starting point).
+The Golden Circle is located in South-West Iceland, making it easy to reach from the capital area.
+Unfortunately, it will take you at least 4h30 of van driving to reach the starting point of the Diamond circle (if we consider Akureyri as the starting point).

 - The Diamond Circle is made for a longer stay